Reforms meet fairness concerns in school and college admissions: Introduction

+We now answer the following question.
+Was fairness more of a concern compared to vulnerability to manipulation?
+We focus on blocking students and manipulating students, students who could gain by misreporting their preferences while others are truthful.
+We show that for any instance the constrained Gale-Shapley mechanism has weakly more blocking students than manipulating students.
+More precisely, any manipulating student is a blocking student of the mechanism.
+In contrast, for any instance, the constrained Boston mechanism has weakly more manipulating students than blocking students.
+More precisely, any blocking student is a manipulating student of the mechanism.
+For the constrained serial dictatorship mechanism any blocking student is a manipulating student and vice versa.
 A more subtle relationship between stability and manipulability can be seen in the reform in England.
-After this reform, the mechanisms in most school districts did not become less manipulable \citep{Bonkoungou2020} and they did not become more fair by stability either (Example \ref{ex-fpf} below).
-However, the reform was successful according to the following criterion: if the reform disrupted fairness --- by producing an unstable matching while it would have been stable before the reform --- the new matching is not vulnerable to gaming (Proposition \ref{Th-FPF-GS-fair-vulnerable}).
+After this reform, the mechanisms in most school districts did not become less manipulable \citep{bonkoungou2020} and they did not become fairer by stability either (Example \ref{ex-fpf}).
+However, the reform was successful according to at least one dimension by the following criterion: if the reform disrupted fairness --- by producing an unstable matching while it was stable before the reform --- the new mechanism is not vulnerable to manipulation.